Welcome to Sunday Software Support

 Video, Animations not working, Quicktime Issues

-Windows 10 can’t install Quicktime for Windows, videos or software menus aren’t running on my new Windows 10 PC.
+Windows 10 can’t install Quicktime for Windows, videos or software menus aren’t running or they crash on my new Windows 10 PC.

 Quicktime keeps asking to install itself when I go to run or install a program.